chameleonhead/stratrack/libs/mql-interpreter/README.md

 `switch` and more.
 Most arithmetic, assignment, relational and bitwise operators (e.g. `+=`, `<<`, `&&`) are tokenized as `Operator` tokens so the parser can handle expressions in the future.
+Expression evaluation itself, including operator precedence and the difference between prefix (`--a`) and postfix (`a--`) forms, is not yet implemented.

 Utility helpers include `ArrayResize()` to change the length of dynamic arrays and a comprehensive set of builtin function stubs.
 Besides